Rehabilitation After a Sports Injury

 1. Rest And Protect The Injury

-The first stage to recovery is all about not causing any further damage to the injury.
-Then to let the body start its own natural wound healing process.
-The body’s first reaction to injury is inflammation and usually pain which usually take up to 6 days.
+The first stage of recovery is focused on preventing any further damage to the injury.
+Then, to let the body start its own natural wound healing process.
+The body’s first reaction to injury is inflammation, often accompanied by pain, which typically lasts up to 6 days.
 Inflammation is your body’s normal protective response to an injury.
-This natural defense process brings increased blood flow to the area, resulting in an accumulation of fluid and sometimes swelling.
-Keep the injury protected adequately, if necessary use a cast or sling and allow your body’s inflammatory cycle to start healing your tissues.
-Then the profilerative phase/ tissue healing (around 14 days after the injury).
-Finally remodelling which can take up to 2 years depending on what has been injured muscles, tendons, ligaments and/or bones.
+This natural defence process brings increased blood flow to the area, resulting in fluid accumulation and sometimes swelling.
+Keep the injury adequately protected, if necessary, by using a cast or sling, and allow your body’s inflammatory cycle to initiate the healing of your tissues.
+Then, the proliferative phase/tissue healing occurs (around 14 days after the injury).
+Finally, remodelling, which can take up to 2 years, depending on the extent of the injury, involves repairing muscles, tendons, ligaments, and/or bones.

 2. Recover Your Motion

-The next stage of the rehabilitation program is to recover some motion in the injured area.
+The next stage of the rehabilitation program involves regaining some motion in the injured area.
 The swelling and pain can make it difficult to move the injured body part like you used to.

-Therefore gentle joint mobilisations to increase joint range of motion and encourage lymphatic drainage to optimise your recovery with Osteopathy could be beneficial.
-Likewise sports massage to reduce muscular tensions would aid in recovery.
-However, if the injury and soft tissues are really painful, then a lighter treatment such as Cranial Osteopathy may be more suitable.
-It is at this stage when trying to do too much too soon can result in major setbacks.
+Therefore, gentle joint mobilisations to increase joint range of motion and encourage lymphatic drainage can be beneficial for optimising your recovery with osteopathy.
+Likewise, sports massage can help reduce muscular tension and aid in recovery.
+However, if the injury and soft tissues are extremely painful, then a lighter treatment, such as Cranial Osteopathy, may be more suitable.
+It is at this stage that trying to do too much too soon can result in major setbacks.
 Stretching too far or starting an activity too early can slow or even reverse the healing process.
-If you take your sporting injury and sports rehabilitation seriously get advice from a professional, ideally a sports Osteopath.
+If you take your sporting injury and sports rehabilitation seriously, get advice from a professional, ideally a sports Osteopath.

 3. Recover Your Strength

-Most people are shocked at how much muscle weakness and loss in range of movement happens during injury recovery.
+Most people are shocked at how much muscle weakness and loss of range of movement happen during injury recovery.
 Objective measures of muscle weakness and wasting are commonly noted after injury and surgery within 4-6 weeks.
 Minimising muscle loss and strength deficits are important rehabilitation goals set in your recovery programme.

-Often due to extended recovery times from sporting injuries cardiovascular endurance can decline.
-At Wellthy Clinic we recommend low impact Pilates strengthening rehabilitation exercises specific for you and your recovery.
-Also non weight bearing safer forms of exercise without fear of injury are swimming or some form of exercise within the pool.
-Also static cycling is considered a safe exercise to improve cardiovascular fitness during recovery.
+Often, due to extended recovery times from sporting injuries, cardiovascular endurance can decline.
+At Wellthy Clinic, we recommend low-impact rehabilitation exercises, such as Pilates, tailored specifically to you and your recovery.
+Additionally, non-weight-bearing, safer forms of exercise without fear of injury include swimming or other forms of exercise within the pool.
+Also, static cycling is considered a safe exercise to improve cardiovascular fitness during recovery.

-The key to maximising recovery are performing exercises that minimise aggravation.
-Also maintaining good form and the correct technique, and strengthening local, regional and central muscles groups.
+The key to maximising recovery is performing exercises that minimise aggravation.
+Also, maintaining good form and the correct technique, and strengthening local, regional and central muscle groups.

 4. Recover Your Form and Function

-The last of your injury rehabilitation stages is to be able to function the same as before the injury.
-This phase of injury rehabilitation can include restoring coordination and balance, improving speed and agility.
-At Wellthy Clinic we would recommend Reformer Pilates to increase your flexibility, balance and overall strength for your deeper postural muscles.
-By combining Pilates and sports specific training this will give you a better balance of training activities.
-Gradually build up your sport specific skills starting at simple then onto the more complex movements.
+The final stage of your injury rehabilitation is to return to your pre-injury level of function.
+This phase of injury rehabilitation can include restoring coordination and balance, as well as improving speed and agility.
+At Wellthy Clinic, we recommend Reformer Pilates to increase your flexibility, balance, and overall strength in your deeper postural muscles.
+By combining Pilates and sports-specific training, this will give you a better balance of training activities.
+Gradually build up your sport-specific skills, starting with simple ones and then moving on to the more complex movements.

 5. Proactive Prevention

-Once you are feeling better with your sports injury we then want to proactively keep on top of your tensions.
-Studio Pilates to work on any muscular imbalances to improve symmetry to increase your sports performance.
-This can help to prevent future injuries from occurring by improving your balance, flexibility and strength.
-From working with many athletes we find the combination of Pilates and sports specific training will help improve their performances and timings.
+Once you are feeling better with your sports injury, we want to manage your tension proactively.
+Studio Pilates helps address muscular imbalances to improve symmetry and enhance your sports performance.
+This can help prevent future injuries by improving your balance, flexibility, and strength.
+From working with many athletes, we find the combination of Pilates and sports-specific training will help improve their performances and timings.

 What is The Right Treatment For Me?

-It is important to see an experienced practitioner who can firstly diagnose your injury, educate you on your steps to recovery and implement an effective treatment plan.
-The best treatment plans are custom suited to each client and should also take into account your lifestyle and any factors that might have initially contributed to your injury or impact your activity moving forward.
+It is essential to consult an experienced practitioner who can first diagnose your injury, educate you on the steps to recovery, and implement an effective treatment plan.
+The best treatment plans are custom-suited to each client.
+They should also take into account your lifestyle and any factors that might have initially contributed to your injury or impact your activity moving forward.
+Benefits of a sports massage may give some short-term relief, but for many injuries, this isn’t enough to provide long-term relief.

 What Are The Consequences Of Disregarding The Recovery Plan?

-At the Wellthy Clinic we have seen many sporting injuries and created many sports injury and rehabilitation plans.
-We have the facilities and knowledge to take you all through the recovery stages.
-For an accurate diagnosis and complete treatment plan, see our rehabilitation experts.
+We are Sports Osteopaths in London, and we have seen many sporting injuries, creating numerous sports injury and rehabilitation plans.
+We have the facilities and expertise to guide you through all the recovery stages.
+For an accurate diagnosis and a comprehensive treatment plan, consult our rehabilitation experts.
 Relying solely on pictures or descriptions of exercises can be misleading.

 First Visit To The Osteopath

-When you visit your Osteopath your first session will be getting to know each other and your presenting issues.
-A case history will be taken to gather information about your history, current health, sporting injury and understand your goals.
-Our Osteopath can aid in reducing your pain levels and recovering your motion.
+When you visit your Osteopath, your first session will be getting to know each other and your presenting issues.
+A case history will be taken to gather information about your medical history, current health, any sporting injuries, and to understand your goals.
+Our Osteopath can help reduce your pain levels and restore your mobility.
 An Osteopath emphasises the restoration of the structure and function of the human body by encouraging its innate ability to heal itself.
-They use various techniques on muscles, joints and viscera to help relieve tensions thus improving mobility.
+They use various techniques on muscles, joints and viscera to help relieve tensions, thus improving mobility.

 Proactive Programmes

-Pilates is a great way to strengthen your core muscles and improve your balance.
-In fact if you attend our reformer Pilates to improve your flexibility and muscular strength then you are more likely to prevent future injuries.
+Pilates is an excellent way to strengthen your core muscles and enhance your balance.
+In fact, if you attend our reformer Pilates to improve your flexibility and muscular strength, then you are more likely to prevent future injuries.

-Your diet impacts greatly on your health outcomes and your body’s ability to heal.
-Nutritionists provide evidence-based information and guidance about the impacts of food and nutrition on health and wellbeing.
-By speaking with a Nutritionist you can optimise your body’s inflammatory cycle to optimise your recovery.
+Your diet has a significant impact on your health outcomes and your body’s ability to heal.
+Nutritionists provide evidence-based information and guidance about the impacts of food and nutrition on health and well-being.
+By speaking with a Nutritionist, you can optimise your body’s inflammatory cycle to optimise your recovery.

 Matthew Glithero